D.A.R.E. (Drug Abuse Resistance Education)

 Specially-trained Abington police officers teach the D.A.R.E. curriculum in all Abington School District facilities as well as five private schools located within the Township.
 With twenty uniformed officers providing instruction at a dozen area schools, Abington is the only police agency in Pennsylvania that offers D.A.R.E. to 100% of its local elementary, middle, and high school students.

 For further information about the Abington Police Department’s D.A.R.E.
-Program, email Community Policing Coordinator Jack Murphy or call 267-536-1075.
+Program, email Community Policing Coordinator Michael Rubin or call 267-536-1075.

 Abington Police Department Police Athletic League (PAL)